steux/cc7800/doc/sections/memory.md

 bank2 void my_function() { ... }
 ```

-Each bank is 16 Kb large.
+Each bank is 16 Kb large, which can lead to a cart up to 256 Kb large.
 The default bank, bank #0, is now 16 Kb large as well (from address $C000 to $FFFF).
 All the other banks are stored from address $8000 and $BFFF.
 If bank #0 is always visible, only one non-default bank is visible at a time.

 The way to explicitly switch bank is to use the `ROM_SELECT` keyword (e.g. `*ROM_SELECT=2` to switch to bank #2)